ifvictr/nitrotype.js/README.md

 ## Usage

-The following code snippet demonstrates how to retrieve a user's account settings using this library:
+The following example shows how to claim the daily reward:

 ```js
 const nitrotype = require('nitrotype')